wein.plus

 Log in Become a Member

-By far the largest of the three specific wine-growing regions in the Austrian province or generic wine-growing region of Styria in terms of area.
-The history of viticulture dates back to the fourth century BC.
-In the monarchy towards the end of the 19th century, there were still 35,000 hectares of vineyards in what was then known as Lower Styria - roughly 15 times as many as today.
-At that time, however, areas now located in Slovenia were included.
+The largest of the three specific wine-growing regions in the Austrian province or generic wine-growing region of Styria in terms of area.
+The history of viticulture dates back to the 4th century BC.
+At the end of the 19th century, there were still 35,000 hectares of vineyards in what was then Lower Styria in the monarchy - about 15 times as much as today.
+At that time, however, this included areas that are now in Slovenia.
 The Habsburg Archduke Johann (1782-1859) set the course for Styrian quality viticulture here by founding an experimental vineyard near Marburg (Maribor).
-The Pinot Blanc from the Jerusalem vineyard, now located in Slovenia, was one of the most sought-after white wines in Europe at the time and was served at many stately courts.
+The Pinot Blanc from the Jerusalem vineyard, now located in Slovenia, was one of the most sought-after white wines in Europe and was served at many stately courts.

 Voices of our members